By its very nature, mining has an impact on the environment and the industry faces many environmental challenges.

 ENERGY CONSUMPTION AND CLIMATE CHANGE

 The diamond mining industry has for many years been committed to becoming more energy efficient.
-The industry mostly consumes indirect energy in the form of electricity purchased from the national power utility, Eskom, which is generated by coal-fired power stations.
+The industry mostly consumes indirect energy in the form of electricity purchased from the national power utility, Eskom, which is generated primary by fossil fuels.
 The industry invests time and expertise in formulating energy saving projects, not just for cost reasons but also because of its desire to reduce greenhouse gas emissions which contribute to climate change.
 Diversifying the energy mix is also part of the industry’s energy efficiency and climate change policy and strategy.

 South African diamond mining companies acknowledge that some aspects of their operations alter the physical landscape permanently.
 Once mining has come to an end, land must be rehabilitated to assist its appropriate and productive use post-mining.
 Rehabilitation and closure are incorporated into overall planning from initial concept stage and during the life of mine.
 This includes ensuring that the necessary funding mechanisms for rehabilitation are in place.
 It is often the case that only a small proportion of the land covered by a company’s mining rights has been disturbed by mining.